sunfounder/picar-x/docs/source/quick_guide_on_python.rst

     sudo python3 install.py

-This file will help you finish the installation of the required library and configuration of Raspberry Pi.
+The ``install.py`` file will finish the installation of the required Python libraries, and configure the Raspberry Pi for PiCar-X operations.

 .. image:: img/install_py.png

 .. warning::

-    For the reason of the network, ``install.py`` may encounter some **Errors** in some processes.
-If there is an error prompt, please check the network and re-run ``install.py`` until all processes show **Done** and prompt **Finished** at the end.
+    The ``install.py`` program may encounter some **Errors** due to network connectivity.
+If there is an error prompt, please check the network and re-run ``install.py`` until all processes show **Done** and the prompt **Finished** appears at the end.

-This step will take a little time, so please be patient.
-After the file is fully executed and the prompt ``Finished`` is issued, please restart the Raspberry Pi.
+This step can take several minutes.
+After the file is fully executed and the prompt **Finished** appears, please restart the Raspberry Pi.

 .. code-block:: shell